 Rabbi Bergman and his wife Ruth, a noted educator herself, are the proud parents of four wonderful daughters: Rina, Shira, Ariel and Rikki.

 Since ordination, Rabbi Shere has been a member of the clergy at Adat Shalom Synagogue in Farmington Hills, Michigan.
 She enjoys combining yoga and meditation with Torah study and frequently teaches classes on these subjects.
 Her rabbinate includes a great deal of pastoral counseling and hospice work.
-She has served on the board of Kadima, a Jewish mental health agency.
-She currently serves as a chaplain with the Jewish Hospice and Chaplaincy Network and is on the board of South Oakland Shelter, working to end homelessness.
+She has served on the board of Kadima, a Jewish mental health agency, and also as a chaplain with the Jewish Hospice and Chaplaincy Network.
+She currently sits on the board of South Oakland Shelter, working to end homelessness.
 Rabbi Shere is passionate about social justice and has traveled with the human rights organization, American Jewish World Service.
-Inspired by the work of AJWS, she founded a monthly social justice book group at the synagogue and is working on an interfaith justice initiative for 2016.
-Rabbi Shere is also a member of the AIPAC National Council and has participated in a rabbinic mission to Israel with rabbis from around the country.
+Inspired by the work of AJWS, she founded a monthly social justice book group at the synagogue.
+Rabbi Shere is a past member of the AIPAC National Council and has participated in a rabbinic mission to Israel with rabbis from around the country.

 She and her husband, Dan, are the proud parents of Eitan, Avi and Ezra.